India: Explosion hits near Israeli embassy in Delhi | DW | 29.01.2021

 Police have blocked off roads outside the Israeli embassy following an explosion.
 There are no reported injuries to diplomatic staff.

-Police in the Indian capital New Delhi said that an explosion outside the Israeli embassy had caused material damage.
+Police in the Indian capital New Delhi said that an explosion outside the Israeli embassy on Friday had caused material damage.

 Officials said cars outside the diplomatic mission had been damaged by the blast, and nearby roads had been sealed off.
 There were no reported injuries to diplomatic staff.